 How To Download a Language Pack Offline?

 Just like the online translation version, offline translation features are also free to use for both Android and iOS users.
-For downloading a language pack for offline use, you have to follow the steps below;
+To download a language pack for offline use, you have to follow the steps below;

 - Go to settings and tap offline translations.